 IT networking is the construction, design, and use of network equipment to allow groups of computing devices to exchange data with one another, over both wired and wireless networks.
 The market covers networking hardware, software, and services, including virtual networks, servers, network management and security.
 The backbone of modern IT networking is the physical hardware required for communication between devices on a computer network.
-At the end of 2016, the revenue from Ethernet switch sales globally amounted to around 25 billion U.S. dollars.
-The leading vendor, Cisco Systems Inc, controlled more than 55 percent of the global Ethernet switch worldwide that year.
+In 2019, the revenue from Ethernet switch sales globally amounted to more than 28.7 billion U.S. dollars.
+The leading vendor, Cisco Systems Inc, controlled more than 50 percent of the global Ethernet switch market worldwide.

-In terms of services, the worldwide network management market projected be worth over 11 billion dollars by 2019.
+In terms of services, the worldwide network management market is projected be worth over 6 billion dollars by the end of 2018.
 An essential component of the management and functionality of global networks is the centralization of critical network services.
 Assisting in this are network infrastructure technologies such as DNS, DHCP, and IPAM (together known as DDI).
-The global DDI market has seen continuous growth, growing to more than 530 million U.S. dollars in generated revenue in 2015.
+The global DDI market has seen continuous growth, surpassing the billion U.S. dollar mark in revenue generation during 2018.

 This text provides general information.
 Statista assumes no